Joe Burrow Player Prop Bets for the NFL Playoffs | Cincinnati vs. Tennessee 1/22/2022

 Season Stats

-- He's added 118 rushing yards on 40 carries and two rushing touchdowns, averaging 6.9 yards per game.
+- He has added 118 rushing yards (6.9 ypg) on 40 carries while scoring two touchdowns on the ground.

 - Burrow has thrown 54 passes in the red zone this season, 45.8% of his team's red zone plays.